 - The IAS officers get two extra-increment (6%) when they are Level 11, 12 and 13.

-- After the level 14 salaries of all officers are same.
+- After level 14, the salaries of all officers are the same.

 Pay Level for each rank

-The Pay Levels for each rank are as following:
+The Pay Levels for each rank are as follows: